-Divine Word College provides an environment for discernment.
-A student's serious efforts to discern, clarify and deepen her religious commitment are an essential component of her spiritual development.
-This discernment takes place through the processes of faith development, personal prayer and reflection, and active participation in communal prayer.
+Divine Word College provides an environment for ongoing discernment.
+A religious sister's efforts to deepen her religious commitment are an essential component of her spiritual development.
+This effort takes place through the processes of faith development, personal prayer and reflection, and active participation in communal prayer and spiritual direction.

-The Program schedules regular presentations by SVD missionaries and special sessions within Formation Groups to help the student understand the nature of mission activity.
-In spiritual direction, students discuss and refine their discernment within a confidential setting.
-The College Counselor has various psychological instruments to assist the student to further understand herself and her abilities.
-Various College celebrations such as Mission Sunday provide additional context for understanding mission.
+The Program schedules regular presentations by SVD missionaries and special sessions within Formation Groups to help the religious sister further understand the nature of mission activity.
+In spiritual direction, she discusses and refines her discernment within a confidential setting.
+The College Counselor has various psychological instruments to assist her to further understand herself and her gifts and talents.
+Various College celebrations such as Mission Sunday also provide additional contexts for understanding mission.

-A student who takes seriously these core dimensions of faith development and fully participates in them gives evidence of a serious effort to clarify and respond to her vocational call.
-Other evidence is the student's ability to articulate the important questions in her discernment to her Formation Director.
+A religious sister who takes seriously these core dimensions of faith development and fully participates in them gives evidence of a commitment to her vocation.
 Her presence at College sponsored activities supports her genuine commitment.